WUXL: The end of music on WNEX

 In May 2010, the Macon Telegraph announced it would end its partnership with Register Communications, effective July 9.
-The morning drive program hosted by Burgamy and Richardson moved on July 12, to WGXA-TV with a simulcast on WMAC and the Telegraph's website, Macon.com.
+The morning drive program hosted by Burgamy and Richardson moved on July 12, to WGXA with a simulcast on WMAC and the Telegraphs website, Macon.com.
 Register Communications began a new morning talk program,"Mix In The Morning".
-The show is simulcast on WPGA-TV and WPGA-FM.
+The show was simulcast on WPGA-TV and WPGA-FM.
 WNEX, which had been simulcasting the program along with WPGA, changed formats in mid-2011 to urban gospel.
-In 2015, Register Communications brought WNEX-FM back on 100.9 MHz, serving the city of Perry, Ga. with an oldies format.
+In 2015, Register Communications brought WNEX-FM back on 100.9 MHz, serving the city of Perry with an oldies format.
 The station had previously broadcast a country format under the call letters WPGA-FM.
 In June, 2016, WNEX and two sister stations that had been owned by Register Communications were sold by a court-appointed receiver to Creek Media, LLC.
-On July 8, 2016, WNEX-FM started broadcasting an "Americana" format and rebranded themselves as "The Creek" with plans for live, local programming.
+On July 8, 2016, WNEX-FM started broadcasting an Americana format and rebranded themselves as "The Creek" with plans for live, local programming.
 By June 2020, WNEX was simulcasting an alternative format with W263CA 100.5 FM.

 The call sign were changed to WUXL on September 3, 2021.
 Effective February 4, 2022, Creek Media sold WUXL to Clifton Moor's B&GRS Enterprises, LLC at a purchase price of $50,000.
+As of August, 2026, the station is silent.
+B&GRS Enterprises sites a loss of programming for the shutdown.

 Former employees Paul Beliveau and Pete Konenkamp were inducted into the Georgia Association of Broadcasters Hall Of Fame in 2014 and 2025 respectively.